sonikaboyapally/Projects/README.md

 # Projects
 This repository contains a few personal projects

-# Poker hand prediciton
+## Poker hand prediciton
- ---prediction of poker hand using an iterative approach instead of machine learning approach, because sometimes simple things work!
+ ---Created an algorithm in python for prediction of poker hand for given card information using an iterative approach instead of machine learning approach, because sometimes simple things work better!
+This approach involved defining the rules of poker and developing an algorithm to evaluate the different types of hands.

-# Sentiment Analysis on Customer Reviews
+## Sentiment Analysis on Customer Reviews
- ---collecting the data, using wordclouds to visualize the most talked about topics, textblob to analyze the polarity and sentiment
+ ---In order to evaluate the sentiment of customer reviews for an airline, we first need to classify them as positive, negative, or neutral.
+For this, collected text data on these reviews using web scraping techniques, and then proceeded to clean the data by removing any tick marks, special characters, or other extraneous information.
+To identify the most frequently mentioned topics in the reviews, created word clouds for visualization purposes.
+To analyze the sentiment and polarity of the reviews, utilized the TextBlob library to process the cleaned text data.
+By doing so, we are able to gain insights into the overall sentiment of customers towards the airline.
+This enables us to identify areas for improvement based on their feedback, which can be used to enhance the airline's performance and customer satisfaction.

-# Customer Booking Prediction
+## Customer Booking Prediction
- ---exploratory analysis using python, pandas, visualization libraries.
-Cross validation technique to evalute different classification models and built the best performing model(XGB Classifier)
+ ---The prediction of whether a customer will book an airline based on their flight and preference information was conducted using a dataset.
+Exploratory data analysis was performed using Python and Pandas, as well as visualization libraries like Seaborn.
+Cross-validation techniques were utilized to evaluate different classification models and determine the best performing one.
+An XGB classification model was built for prediction based on the best F1-score.
+Furthermore, the "feature_importance_" method was employed to identify the features that had the most significant impact on the likelihood of booking.
+Through these efforts, insights were gained into the factors that are most influential in a customer's decision to book a flight, which can inform marketing and customer retention strategies.

-# House Prices Prediction
+## House Prices Prediction
- ---The data set contains 72 features!! exploratory data analysis to understand feature importance and correlations between features.
-Regression model building using XGB Regressor after evaluating a bunch of other regression models.
-Used ML Pipeline to preprocess the data and training the model.
+ ---The prediction of house prices based on various features, such as the number of bedrooms, bathrooms, basement, exterior material quality,etc, was carried out on a dataset with 72 features.
+Exploratory data analysis was performed to identify missing values, understand correlations between variables, and drop any highly correlated features(to avoid multicollinearity).
+Categorical and numerical features were separated and preprocessed accordingly.
+A regression model was then built using XGB Regressor after evaluating various other regression models.
+To streamline the process, an ML Pipeline was employed.
+Through these efforts, the prediction of house prices was made more efficient and accurate.

+ ## SQL Query to create a view
+  ---Sample Casestudy : A research team submits proposals to a review team, which has several business process workflows for approving or disapproving the proposals.
+The review team creates business items to review each proposal, and each business item has multiple tasks and subtasks.
+  The provided queries enable the creation of a consolidated view of all relevant data, which can be used for analysis and report generation.
+This view allows for the analysis of various metrics such as the average time taken to complete tasks and subtasks, the average time taken by a reviewer to finish tasks and subtasks, and other related metrics.
+These insights can be used by the review team to optimize and improve their business workflows, allowing them to complete tasks more efficiently.